-WHAT MUSCLES DO THE HYPEREXTENSION WORK?
+WHAT MUSCLES DOES THE HYPEREXTENSION WORK?

 HOW TO DO HYPEREXTENSIONS:

-- Setup in a hyperextension machine with your feet anchored and torso semi-perpendicular to your legs at a 45-degree angle.
+- Setup in a glute hyperextension machine with your feet anchored and torso semi-perpendicular to your legs at a 45-degree angle.

 - Begin in a hinged position with your arms on your chest or neck and initiate the movement by tightening your glutes and abs.